ExeClim/Isca/docs/source/modules/introduction.rst

 -------

 Output from the experiment can be found at ``$GFDL_DATA/EXP_NAME``.
 The atmospheric output is provided on sigma levels where sigma is the pressure normalized by the surface pressure.
-On an aquaplanet, this makes very little difference.
+For a planet with no topography, sigma and pressure levels are quite similar.
 If there is topography present (such as in the ``realistic_continents`` test case), you need to interpolate the data onto pressure levels before analyzing it.
 Top of atmosphere and surface values are not affected, but in-atmosphere values are.

 The details and code for interpolation to pressure levels can be found at https://github.com/ExeClim/Isca/tree/master/postprocessing/plevel_interpolation

-In the python code, there is a convenient function to calls the interpolation code: https://github.com/ExeClim/Isca/blob/master/src/extra/python/isca/util.py  (line 134).
+In the python code, there is a convenient function which can be used to call the interpolation code: https://github.com/ExeClim/Isca/blob/master/src/extra/python/isca/util.py  (line 134).

 For example::